nyhereo-benzai1/AetherNet/README.md

 ## ☁️ Deployment (Streamlit Cloud)

-1. Push this repo to GitHub (already done ✅).
+1. Push this repo to GitHub (✅ Done).
 2. Go to [streamlit.io/cloud](https://streamlit.io/cloud) and deploy from your repo.
-3. Add the same `.env` variables via **Secrets Manager**.
+3. Add environment secrets from your `.env` in **Streamlit Secrets Manager**.

 ---

 ## 🧪 Langflow Flows (Optional)

-You can import the included `.json` flows into your [Langflow](https://www.langflow.org/) dashboard if you'd like to tweak the logic:
+You can import the included `.json` flows into [Langflow](https://www.langflow.org/) if you want to customize the logic:

 * `ASKAIV22.json`
 * `macros.json`